CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ### You need:
 1. a drive to backup your documents;
-2. a SD card or USB pendrive with at least 2 GB, to save a recovery of Chrome OS - in case you will want to reinstall the original OS.
+2. a SD card or USB pendrive with at least 2 GB, to save a recovery of ChromeOS - in case you will want to reinstall the original OS.
 3. (optional, but sometimes needed) an additional computer, Linux or Windows.

 Please consider backing up your documents before starting this operation as they will not be retained during the operation (or better, they will remain in your old SSD, but not authomatically copied to the new one).

-Furthermore, you may want to cerate a recovery of your Chrome OS.
+Furthermore, you may want to cerate a recovery of your ChromeOS.
 Until mid 2019 you could download the OS image from your chromebook by typing chrome://imageburner into the address bar of the browser.
 Nowadays, from your chromebook or from a Windows machines you need instal an extension for the chrome browser, that is the [Chromebook Recovery Utility](https://chrome.google.com/webstore/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm) that you can download from the Chrome Web Store.
 Users are not super happy about how the extension works and many issues and delays are reported for this procedure.

 From a **Linux computer** you can more easily download the Recovery Tool [here](https://dl.google.com/dl/edgedl/chromeos/recovery/linux_recovery.sh), then change the script permissions to allow execution with the following command:
 ```